Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 RAINBOW: Thank you.
 It's my honor to be with you.

 RAINBOW: They are, yes.
-They're - they are ripped karaoke versions that I play with and sort of fine-tune and adjust to be, you know, unique to my videos.
+They are ripped karaoke versions that I play with and sort of fine-tune and adjust to be, you know, unique to my videos.

 RAINBOW: Well, now that...